Arrowea/JSDF/OPERATION: Foreign Protection.md

 Small sized squads, unknown sized platoon.

 (2) Activity – Enemy digging in, bivouacking.
-The enemy will defending their caches and assaulting the town that we have captured.
+The enemy is currently unseen but believed to attack us at any point during the convoy.

 (3) Location – Six-digit grid if possible.
 F.O.B.: 046071